Xanthoparmelia canobolasensis: Description

-Grows to around 5–10 cm in diameter with slightly irregular and long imbricate lobes measuring approximately 1-3mm wide with visible black margins.
-The upper surface of the lichen is yellow-green surface but becomes gray with age.
+This lichen grows to around 5–10 cm in diameter, with slightly irregular and long imbricate lobes measuring approximately 1-3mm wide with visible black margins.
+The upper surface of the lichen is yellow-green, but becomes gray with age.

 Habitat and range

-Xanthoparmelia canobolasensis and Xanthoparmelia metastrigosa are known to be found in the area surrounding Mount Canobolas, with the range or Xanthoparmelia canobolasensis also extending into the dry forests on the island of Tasmania.
+Xanthoparmelia canobolasensis and Xanthoparmelia metastrigosa are known to be found in the area surrounding Mount Canobolas, with the range of Xanthoparmelia canobolasensis also extending into the dry forests on the island of Tasmania.